Kamu08/Portfolio_web/README.md

 ## 🌟 About Me

 Welcome to my digital space!
-I'm [Kamal Sharma], a passionate and creative [Frontend Developer].
+I'm **Kamal Sharma**, a passionate and creative Frontend Developer.
 This portfolio is a curated showcase of my projects, experiences, and the skills I bring to the table.

 ## 🚀 What's Inside?